 • Rating: 9/10

-• Rooms at Fairmont Jaipur start from $362 (£304) a night
+• Rooms at Fairmont Jaipur start from $433 (£330) a night

-• Rooms at Fairmont Jaipur start from $362 (£304) a night
+• Rooms at Fairmont Jaipur start from $433 (£330) a night

-My room at The Fairmont Hotel |
+| My room at The Fairmont Jaipur |

-Jaipur makes up part of the famous Golden Triangle along with Agra, a stopping point for the Taj Mahal and Delhi, where I flew into.
-This well-travelled tourist route allows you to see three different parts of India with the convenience of each place being a comfortable drive or flight away.
-Jaipur is known as 'the pink city' because many of the buildings here are painted fabulous shades of pink.
+Jaipur makes up part of India's famous Golden Triangle, along with Agra, a stopping point for the Taj Mahal and Delhi, where I flew into.
+This well-travelled tourist route allows you to see three different parts of India with the convenience of each destination being a comfortable drive or flight away.
+Jaipur is known as 'the pink city' since many of the buildings are painted in fabulous shades of pink.
 Simple, but eye-catching and certainly photogenic.
-A stone's throw from Jungle Book territory and just a short flight from Delhi, Jaipur is the perfect place to relax after trips to the magnificent Taj Mahal and crowded capital.
-Numerous low-cost airlines make the one-hour flight from Delhi to Jaipur; Air India offers flights for around $24 (£20) one-way.
-You can also take a train, it takes around four and a half hours and costs anywhere between $1.60 (£1.35) to $8.50 (£7.15) depending on coach class and seats.
-It's an exciting way to make the journey; you get to see some great scenery, chat with locals and snack on delicious train food plus it's better for the environment.
-Once you arrive, grab a taxi or auto rickshaw from Jaipur train station to the Fairmont, remembering to fix fares before your journey or pre-book with the hotel beforehand.
-The journey takes around 30 minutes.
+A stone's throw from Jungle Book territory and just a short flight from Delhi, Jaipur is the perfect place to relax after trips to the magnificent Taj Mahal and the crowded capital.
+Numerous low-cost airlines make the one-hour flight from Delhi to Jaipur, but you can also take a train; it takes around four and a half hours and costs anywhere between $1.60 (£1.35) to $8.50 (£7.15) depending on coach class and seats.
+It's an exciting way to make the journey; you get to see some great scenery, chat with locals and snack on delicious train food, plus it's better for the environment.

 What's the vibe at The Fairmont Jaipur?